 In Year 3-5, experimental study will be expanded to LIMs predicted in Aims 2.2 and 2.3.
 Though priority will be given to LIMs associated with both natural variations and lifespan changes in null mutants, top-ranked LIMs predicted in Aim 2.2 can be used directly.
 Evaluation of promising LIMs for experiments will also be done empirically by student groups, as in Year 1-3.
 For control, we plan to use least-likely candidates LIMs.
 These results will help us to evaluate the computational approaches in Aim 2.2 and 2.3.

 We will focus on CLS because it can be effectively carried out by undergraduates.
 CLS for both deletion mutants and GFP-fusion derivatives will be measured by colony forming units (CFUs) and by flow cytometry measure of PrI permeability.
-Intracellular H2O2 and superoxide during chronological aging will be monitored by DHR and DHE in the deletion mutant [154, 155].
-Coefficients of Variation (CVs) of GFP, DHR, and DHE are inverse proxies of robustness [120, 156, 157], and their changes during aging are informative on how aging affect network robustness.
+Intracellular H2O2 and superoxide during chronological aging will be monitored by DHR and DHE in the deletion mutant {Weinberger, 2010 #864;Mesquita, 2010 #851}.
+Coefficients of Variation (CVs) of GFP, DHR, and DHE are inverse proxies of robustness {Silander, 2012 #1467;Zhang, 2009 #1966;Newman, 2006 #2467}, and their changes during aging are informative on how aging affect network robustness.
 Alternatively, RLS in null mutants for some promising candidates will also be measured, in collaboration with the ongoing RLS screen project in the Kaeberlein group (see his letter).
-PI’s own lab also has the capability to measure RLS.
+PI’s own laboratory also has the capability to measure RLS.

-We will also measure tolerance to genomic instability by loss of heterozygosity (LOH) at the MET17 loci during CLS using null mutants from the yeast deletion collection [3, 158].
-The effect of oxidant on LOH will also be investigated.
-PI is experienced in studying genomic instability using LOH at the MET17 locus [3].
+We will also measure tolerance to genomic instability by loss of heterozygosity (LOH) at the MET17 loci during CLS using null mutants from the yeast deletion collection {Andersen, 2008 #906;Qin, 2008 #516}.
+The effect of oxidants on LOH will also be investigated.
+PI is experienced in studying genomic instability using LOH at the MET17 locus {Qin, 2008 #516}.
 Our previous results show that LOH is informative on both RLS and CLS.
-Recently, a student in PI’s lab studied H2O2-dose dependent LOH for her honor thesis.
+Recently, a student in PI’s laboratory studied H2O2-dose dependent LOH for her honor thesis.

-Students will learn to analyze experimental data in R, study change of robustness during aging, and use regression to evaluate all the measured robustness proxies: G, CV of H2O2, CV of superoxide, CV of GFP, changes of LOH, and tolerance to oxidants as in previous studies [3, 4].
+Students will learn to analyze experimental data in R, study change of robustness during aging, and use regression to evaluate all the measured robustness proxies: G, CV of H2O2, CV of superoxide, CV of GFP, changes of LOH, and tolerance to oxidants as in previous studies {Qin, 2008 #516;Qin, 2006 #461}.

 Aim 2.5.
 Prototype an ODE network model on CR and ROS as an alternative approach.

 PI will prototype an ODE model to study how glucose influences intracellular ROS – an important aspect of CR.
-It was recently reported that CR (0.5% glucose) extends CLS by initially inducing H2O2 and superoxide dismutase Sod2p activity [154, 155].
+It was recently reported that CR (0.5% glucose) extends CLS by initially inducing H2O2 and superoxide dismutase Sod2p activity {Weinberger, 2010 #864;Mesquita, 2010 #851}.
 Though it was not discussed in the original publication, the reported signals of H2O2 and superoxide are conspicuously multi-modal in CR treated cells but less obvious in 2% glucose (Figure 2A in Mesquita et al 2010).
 PI hypothesizes that low glucose levels induce heterogeneity in cell populations that may partially explain the reported changes of average signals.
 Two Spelman students recently measured glucose-dependent H2O2 and superoxide signals in one yeast strain (Figure 6).
 These preliminary results strongly suggest that glucose can lead to two cell populations with different levels of H2O2 and superoxide.
 Hence, we propose to characterize these changes in great detail and prototype a mathematical model to study its mechanisms.